jensstein/oandbackup/FAQ.md

 No, Non, No, No, Nein, Nej, Niet, La... in seable future, maybe this would change in the far future...
 Oldest supported version:  A8 - "Oreo" (A7 "Nougat" and older Android version support dropped in OABX v3.1.0)
-Newest supported version: A11 - „Red Velvet Cake“
+Newest supported version: A12 - „Snow Cone“

 #### Why do I have to login/register to app x y z again after restore?